Stuycs-K/final-project-5-lai-naomi/WORKLOG.md

 2. worked on pin location-- when setup is finished, the ships store info about their location
 3. adjust ship and grid alignment

+### 6/1
+1. fixed location-- when the ship is dragged, the location is accurately displayed. previously, ships on A1 would appear as B1.
+2. organized game-- main 'battleship' tab is less cluttered and created Game class

 ## GROUP MEMBER 2